-Cyberbullying is when a child, preteen, or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, preteen or teen using the Internet (MySpace, Facebook, or Twitter) interactive and digital technologies (Skype), or mobile phones.
+Cyberbullying is when a child, preteen, or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, preteen or teen using the Internet (Instagram, Facebook, or Twitter) interactive and digital technologies (Skype, Facteime, etc.), or mobile phones.
 It has to have a child on both sides, or at least have been instigated by a child against another child.

 Once adults become involved, it is defined as cyber-harassment or cyber stalking.
 Adult cyber-harassment or cyber stalking is NEVER referred to as cyberbullying.
 Cyberbullying affects many adolescents and teens on a daily basis.

 Cyberbullying can take place in many forms, examples may include the following:

 - Sending mean messages or threats to a person's email account or cell phone

 - Posting hurtful or threatening messages on social networking sites or web pages